 “Ogura Hyakunin-isshu” International Karuta Festival 2020

-In the lead up to the Tokyo 2020 Games, competitive Karuta—Japan’s traditional card game—events will be held by the All-Japan Karuta Association in conjunctions with three cities with deep connections to competitive Karuta—Tokyo’s Bunkyo ward, Otsu City and Awara City.
+In the lead up to the Tokyo 2020 Games, competitive Karuta—Japan’s traditional card game—events will be held by the All Japan Karuta Association in conjunctions with three cities with deep connections to competitive Karuta—Tokyo’s Bunkyo City, Otsu City and Awara City.
 Through events such as the World Championship Tournament of Competitive Karuta, barrier-free Karuta tournaments for the visually impaired and Karuta experience events for beginners, the charm and attractions of the “Ogura hyakunin-isshu (Anthology of One Hundred Tanka by One Hundred Poets)” and competitive Karuta will be introduced to a broad range of people of all ages.

 Spring Festival in Tokyo Special Concert Berliner Philharmoniker in Tokyo 2020